chicagopython/CodingWorkshops/problems/webdev/flask_trackcoder/README.md

     <link rel="stylesheet" href="{{ url_for('static',filename='styles/dashboard.css') }}">

-### Exercise 3: Show the total time spent by the mentee for each of the task types
+### 0.0.13.
+Exercise 4: Show the total time spent by the mentee for each of the task types

 These should be placed next to each other so that one can compare how much time is devoted into each of the activity.

-### Exercise 5: Integrate the task filtering with these aggregate metrics
+### 0.0.14.
+Exercise 5: Integrate the task filtering with these aggregate metrics

 Clicking on each of the task types should show only those tasks that are of that type, and filter out any task which is of different type.

+### 0.0.15.
+Exercise 6: Add tasks from UI

+Add a form to the UI so that you can add a task from the web frontend.
+The task will take in three parameters
+- a task type
+- minutes spent
+- description

+For example: "d, 30, #flask form submission

-### Exercise 6: Show the list of hashtags and their corresponding counts
+### 0.0.16.
+Exercise 7: Show the list of hashtags and their corresponding counts

 Some of the task descriptions have hashtags in them that allows quickly aggregating on content type in addition to task type.
 For example, multiple tasks could